Trenching and Excavation Cave-Ins

 Failure to follow OSHA and WISHA rules protecting workers.
 Here are some of the protective rules excavators need to follow:

-The walls of the trench are supported by a system of posts, beams, shores, or planking and hydraulic jacks.
+- The walls of the trench can be supported by a system of posts, beams, shores, or planking and hydraulic jacks.

-A trench box is provided to shield and protect workers.
+- A trench box can be provided to shield and protect workers.

-All materials and equipment are kept at a minimum of 2 feet back from the trench.
+- All materials and equipment should be kept a minimum of 2 feet back from the trench.

-A safe way to exit is provided within 25 feet of workers.
+- A safe way to exit a trench should be provided within 25 feet of workers.

-When conditions change, a competent person must inspect trenches daily.
+- When conditions change, a competent person must inspect trenches.

-Legal Claims Available to You for Trenching and Digging Injuries
+Legal Claims Available to You for Trenching and Digging Injuries.
+L&I and Third Party Claims.

 L&I Claims are no fault.
 You don’t have to prove fault to file a successful L&I claim.

-L&I claims come in two different varieties.
-Injuries and occupational diseases received in trenching accidentes frequently are severe and have lifelong consequences.
+L&I claims come in two different varieties, injuries and occupational diseases.
+These L&I claims resulting from trenching accidents frequently are severe and have lifelong consequences.
 Loss of limbs and permanent disability are common.

-Occupational Diseases occur over time.
+- Occupational Diseases are less sudden and manifest themselves over time.
 Jack hammering and vibrating equipment cause physical problems over time.
-They have an occupational disease L&I claim.
+Toxic fumes cause problems which seem to appear over time.
+These are an occupational disease L&I claim.

 If there is a serious injury, occupational disease, or death on the job, there will be L&I benefits which may include: